 A graduate of Smith College, where she designed a major in the Politics of Women’s Biology, Katie continues her education in women’s health and mindfulness.
 She has completed certifications in childbirth education and labor assistance, herbal medicine, and Embodyoga teacher training.

 Fascinated by the many intersections of ecology, health, culture, and social change, Katie is delighted and humbled to be working in service of A Network for Grateful Living.
-She lives in the Pioneer Valley of Massachusetts with her husband, twin sons, and ever-goofy canine companion, Rainer.
+She lives in the Pioneer Valley of Massachusetts with her husband, three sons, and ever-goofy canine companion, Rainer.

 To contact Katie, send an email to her at: